-- 2) The reasons why force was required and the type of force the officer utilized in overcoming the resistant subject. - 3) Any injuries or complaint of injuries of either the subject or the officer and any medical treatment received. - D. Supervisory Responsibilities: Once notified of an incident in which an officer has utilized force, the supervisor will immediately respond to the scene to investigate the incident.
-If the involved officer's supervisor is not available to respond, another supervisor will be dispatched to complete the RCAR.
-The supervisor will accomplish the following investigative steps in conducting the investigation: - a.
-Interview the involved subject if they are cooperative, to determine their account of the incident and if they have a complaint.
-If they do have a complaint the supervisor shall complete a Public Service Report.
-If they have any type of injury, Internal Affairs or the designated departmental IA person will be notified.
-Additionally, should the supervisor determine that unreasonable force was utilized, the Internal Affairs designated investigator will be notified and assume control of the investigation. - b.
-If a crime scene exists; or police equipment exists, which may contain forensic evidence, the supervisor shall ensure that the scene and evidence is processed, photographed and preserved. - c.
-Take photographs of the involved officer(s) and subject(s) depicting any potential injuries or documenting the lack of any injuries to the parties involved. - d.
+Should the supervisor determine that unreasonable force was used.
+The supervisor will contact the Lieutenant, in turn the Sheriff will be notified of the incident for further investigation.

+- b.
+If a crime scene exists; or police equipment exists, which may contain forensic evidence, the supervisor should ensure that the scene and evidence are processed, photographed and preserved. - c.
+Take photographs of the involved deputy(s)/officer(s) and subject(s) depicting any potential injuries or documenting the lack of any injuries to the parties involved. - d.
 Interview, preferably audio-recorded/audio-visual recorded, all witnesses to the incident and document their description of the event. - e.
 Ensure that a qualified health care provider handles any injuries or other medical condition being experienced by the involved person. - f.
-The supervisor shall review any video recording of the incident, if available, prior to the completion of the RCAR and the approval of the officer's reports - g.
-The supervisor investigating the use of reportable force shall be responsible for the review and approval of the officer's reports of the incident, when practicable - h.
-The supervisor will complete the RCAR prior to completing their shift and submit it along with the officer's report to their chain of command for review. - i.
-Exceptions: The following do not require the completion of a RCAR unless otherwise required by the above policy: - 1) Handcuffing or escorting a compliant, cooperative subject. - 2) Physical removal of peaceful demonstrators whom do not resist.
+The supervisor should review any video recording of the incident, if available, prior to the completion of the RCAR and the approval of the Deputy's reports. - g.
+The supervisor investigating the use of reportable force should be responsible for the review and approval of the Deputy's reports of the incident, when practicable. - h.
+The supervisor will complete the RCAR prior to completing his or her shift and submit it along with the Deputy's report to the chain of command for review. - i.
+Exceptions: The following do not require the completion of a RCAR unless otherwise required by the above policy: - 1) Handcuffing or escorting a compliant, cooperative subject.
+Normal forced used to administer an arrest. - 2) Physical removal of peaceful demonstrators who do not resist.